Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

-Basically, Physical device (like NVidia GPU) can be used for various things like, Games, Graphics Rendering, Data Mining, Machine Learning etc. This vast range of use-cases is possible in GPU only due to it's support for both, CPU intensive tasks, as well as GPU intensive tasks.
+Basically, Physical device (like NVidia GPU) can be used for various things like, Games, Graphics Rendering, Data Mining, Machine Learning etc. This vast range of use-cases is possible in GPU only due to it's support for both, CPU intensive tasks (tasks that do single operation, but benefit with GPU's abundant number of cores for parallel operations), as well as GPU intensive tasks.
 For us, we are currently looking for a Device Capability specific to Graphics intensive task.

-Thus Logical Device is a representation of Physical Device, which has support for specific capabilities, that it will be working on for the time App will be running.
+Thus Logical Device is a representation of Physical Device, which has support for specific capabilities (thus we used `supported_family` to open a Logical Device), that it will be working on for the time App will be running.

 Logical Devices are used to create and manage different resources, like buffers, shader programs and textures.

-### Device Queues & Queue Families
+## Device Queues & Queue Families

 **What are Device Queues anyways??**
-As the name suggests, it's just a queue, that Vulkan API creates according to App's requirements.
-We can use this queue to synchronously or parallelly process graphics commands.
-It acts as a link between our app render commands and surface draws.
+As the name suggests, it's just a Queue.
+Every GPU driver provides us with Queues bound to it's hardware, which can take Commands from our application and process it parallelly.
+Thus, we use queues to parallelly process graphics commands.

 **What are Queues Families anyways??**
 Queue Families are a collection of support details for a GPU.